vizdata-f21/project-2-tidy_team/README.md

 The data can be found in our [data dictionary](data/data_dictionary.md).
 We first created a data cleaning script to separate all the data cleaning from the app.
-We compressed the .csv files into rds files and combined and separated components of the datasets to create our visualizations.
+We compressed the .csv files into rds files and combined and separated components of the data sets to create our visualizations.

-Specifically, we created `compressed_final_data.rds` by combining all the datasets above so each region has information about the different death rates by various risk factors.
+Specifically, we created `compressed_final_data.rds` by combining all the data sets above so each region has information about the different death rates by various risk factors.
 However, we needed to organize death rates by different risk factors for each country for the map.
 Therefore, we created three rds files for each risk factor category